 Friday, 31 August 2018

-At the inaugural SAFe Regional Summit in Munich, I was luck enough to chat with Gez Smith about Why Agile Transformations Fail (and what you can do to prevent it...)
+At the inaugural SAFe Regional Summit in Frankfurt, I was luck enough to chat with Gez Smith about Why Agile Transformations Fail (and what you can do to prevent it...)
 We discuss whether lean is Japanese, the role of discipline in an agile adoption and the tension between discipline and autonomy, the potential inter-relationship of liberalism and agile, the need for an initial suspension of disbelief, and how every compromise you make at the start you are doomed to repeat forever.

 Check it out the podcast here.